spiderman-idog/Helaxious/README.md

-# <p style="text-align: center">Beep Bop!
-(Hello there!)</p>
+# Beep Bop!
+(Hello there!)

-Hey, I'm helaxious, a TV that likes to talk with computers and telling them what to do.
-My language of choice is Python, currently learning C++, and thinking on making games.
+Hello, I'm helaxious, a 🇧🇷 TV that likes to talk with computers and telling them what to do.
+Currently wanting to learn Rust (wish me luck), and thinking on making games with Bevy.

+Currently using (and loving) neovim to code.
+And would use Python as the choice of language (though I rarely use it 🥲).

+Sometimes I code, sometimes I write something on my [blog](https://helaxious.github.io/snake_cases).

-Thanks for stopping by, have a look at some of my pinned projects too!
+Thanks for stopping by, have a look at some of my pinned projects.

-(And if you're wondering, yes I'm Brazilian)